Dragon Colors

 Gray / Grey Dragons

-Grey Dragon with green undertones Gray dragons possess great wisdom, and perhaps an older dragon would become gray with age like other creatures do.
-Gray being a symbol of travelers and helpers makes the gray dragon a wise being that may help a polite passerby.
+Gray dragons possess great wisdom.
+An older dragon may be gray with age.
+Gray, as a symbol of travelers and helpers, makes the gray dragon likely to help a polite passerby.

-Since a gray dragon would be a combination of black and white characteristics, many attributes associated with black and white may also apply to gray dragons.
+Since a gray dragon combines black and white characteristics, attributes associated with those colors apply to gray dragons.

 All of the dragon graphics on this page were created by Donna Quinn.